You just need to download and start the app.

 and the associated private key:

 myMiner is a tool, that helps you to mine.
 You can download and use the software for free.
-When using it, 98 % is yours, 2 % is for us.
-That means, the software will mine in average 2 minutes in 100 minutes for us as developer.
+There is a developer fee of 2 %.
+While mining 3600 seconds (= 1 hour) the software will mine 72 seconds for us.
 You don't have to make any payment.

 The Interface gives you all needed information about your mining progress.

 This is the name of the currently mined Crypto-Currency.
-There are a lot of currencies available for mining. myMiner choses the most profitable Crypto-Currency for your hardware.
 If there are more than one, you are mining different currencies at once, because there are different profitable currencies for each mining device you have in your system.

 This is the logo of the currency.
 You can read more about the Crypto-currency on its website.